Annabelhxy/cse15l-lab-reports/lab-report3.md

 ```

+## Search files greater than or less than specified size
-## search for all files greater than or lower than specified size
+This command will search all files which are greater than or less than the sepecific size.
+It's useful to find the files in the size range.

 E.g.1
 ```